International Debt Collection Agency: What Creditors Should Expect

 France.
 Injonction de payer at the tribunal de commerce for commercial claims or tribunal de proximité for small sums.
 Filing fee €35.
 Decision within 1–2 months if documentation is complete.
 Enforcement window 10 years from the titre exécutoire.

 Italy.
 Decreto ingiuntivo under Article 633 of the Codice di Procedura Civile, at the tribunale of the debtor's domicile.
-Typical decision timeline 30-60 days for undisputed written claims.
-Provisional enforceability available under Article 642 on documented commercial debts.
+Typical decision timeline 30–60 days for undisputed written claims.

 Spain.
 Proceso monitorio under Articles 812–818 Ley de Enjuiciamiento Civil.
 No upper limit on claim value since the 2009 reform.
 If the debtor does not oppose within 20 days of service, the claim becomes an enforceable title.